Genius740Code/Sol-tg-bot/telegrambot/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use at your own risk.
 The creator is not responsible for any financial losses incurred through the use of this software.

+## Configuration

+You can adjust various settings in the `utils/constants.js` file:
+- API timeouts and retries
+- Wallet balance thresholds
+- Fee percentages
+- Security settings

+For DNS resolution issues, try adding these DNS servers to your network configuration:
+- 8.8.8.8 (Google)
+- 1.1.1.1 (Cloudflare)